ServiceStackApps/HelloMobile/README.md

 ### Authenticated Requests

-This shows an example of making authenticated requests with ServiceStack's Service clients where the client initially needs to Authenticate by sending a populated `Authenticate` Request DTO.
-If successful it establishes an Authenticated Session on the Server where the returned [Session Cookies](http://docs.servicestack.net/sessions) are populated on the Service Client instance so they're included in subsequent requests where they'll perform Authenticated Requests that can be used to call protected Services like `HelloAuth`.
+This shows an example of performing authenticated requests with ServiceStack's Service clients where the client initially needs to Authenticate by sending a populated `Authenticate` Request DTO which if successful will establish an Authenticated Session on the Server that's referenced from the returned [Session Cookies](http://docs.servicestack.net/sessions) that are populated on the Service Client instance so they're included in subsequent requests where they'll perform Authenticated Requests that can be used to call protected Services like `HelloAuth`.

-The server implementation used to facilitate the above request uses a naive Custom `CredentialsAuthProvider` which is validated against a hard coded Username and Password and registered with [ServiceStack's AuthFeature](http://docs.servicestack.net/authentication-and-authorization) plugin to enable Authentication:
+The server implementation used to facilitate the above request uses a naive Custom `CredentialsAuthProvider` that's validated against a hard coded Username and Password and enabled by registering it with [ServiceStack's AuthFeature](http://docs.servicestack.net/authentication-and-authorization) plugin:

 ```csharp
 public class CustomCredentialsAuthProvider : CredentialsAuthProvider